 Starting a new habit could be great for your mental health.
 This app helps you track new habits and set new goals.
 In addition, the app will take note of your progress and motivate you along the way. *Available on Apple devices.

 Over 40 free white noise/natures sounds to play.
 Nature sounds can be mentally healing, and studies have shown that listening to nature sounds may help reduce stress and anxiety and improve sleep. *Available on Apple and Android devices.

 At Iora Primary Care, we empower our patients to take charge of their health, and we are here to support them every step of the way.
-If you’re looking for more tips on managing your mental health during the pandemic, check out 5 Quarantine Mental Self Care Tips To Help You During COVID-19.
+If you’re looking for more tips on managing your mental health, see how these simple relaxation exercises can help improve your overall well-being.